calebmeyer/vim-mode-plus-macros/README.md

 `apm install vim-mode-plus-macros` at the command line, or `ctrl-,`, click on install, then type vim-mode-plus-macros and click install.

 ## Usage
-TBA
+`q` in normal mode to start recording a macro

+`q` in normal mode while recording a macro to stop recording the macro

+`@` to apply the macro

 ## Roadmap
-- [ ] a macro can be recorded
+- [x] a macro can be recorded
-- [ ] a macro can be replayed
+- [x] a macro can be replayed
-- [ ] macros can include typing in insert mode
+- [x] macros can include typing in insert mode
 - [ ] macros can be recorded to (and replayed from) 26 letter based command queues
 - [ ] indicate macro recording state to user
 - [ ] specs